hackoregon/getting-started/datascience/linux-laptop-setup/virtual-machine-creation/README.md

 5. Reboot the virtual machine with `sudo reboot`.
 5. When the virtual machine is back up, log back in again.
 3. Enter `cd getting-started/datascience/linux-laptop-setup`.
 6. Enter `./all-services`.
-You will need to enter the 'vagrant' password whenever 'sudo' asks for it.
 This is a master script that will run
     * `./1core`.
 This will install the core packages for all users.
     * `./database-gis-services`.
 This installs PostgreSQL and PostGIS for all users on the virtual machine.
 It will add 'vagrant' as a database super-user.
     * `./data-science-services`.
 This will install Miniconda and the data science environment for the 'vagrant' user.